This is chapter 3 of the "The

 Figure 3.9.
 Diagram of modeling.

 Let us give the general concept of the model.
 We shall consider two systems a and b.
 Let us assume that to each state Ai of system a we can somehow juxtapose one definite state Bi of system b.
 The inverse correspondence does not have to be unique (single-valued); that is, many states of a may correspond to one state of b.
-Because, according to our definition, the genenalized state is a set of states, this proposition may be described as a one-to-one correspondence of the states of system b to the generalized states of system .
+Because, according to our definition, the genenalized state is a set of states, this proposition may be described as a one-to-one correspondence of the states of system b to the generalized states of system a .
 This is necessary but not sufficient to consider system b a model of system a .
 Additionally there must be a transformation T(t) of system b which depends on time t and models the natural passage of time in system a .
-This means the following: Suppose that system is initially in generalized state A1 which corresponds to state B1 of system b.
+This means the following: Suppose that system a is initially in generalized state A1 which corresponds to state B1 of system b.
 Suppose that after the passage of time t the state of system a becomes A2 Then the conversion T(t) should switch system b to state B2, which corresponds to generalized state A2.
 If this condition is met we call system b a model of system a .

 The conversion T(t) may involve nothing more, specifically, than permitting system b by itself to change its state with time.
 Such models are called real time models.